 Integrating the NQF Commenting Tool and Measure Feedback Tool might involve changes to the tool infrastructure, redirecting links to a single tool, or adding in language to clarify the similarities and differences between the two tools and pathways.
 Within this strategy, NQF will work to bring the multiple feedback pathways across NQF together into a single standard pathway.
 This will involve taking an inventory of all of the pathways external stakeholders can take to provide NQF with measure feedback, mapping these pathways to understand where measure feedback can be submitted, and redirecting these pathways into a standard pathway.
-Work to standardize the pathways will begin early on in step two to mitigate risks of delays should IT changes prove more challenging than anticipated.
+Work to standardize the pathways will begin early on in step 2 to mitigate risks of delays should IT changes prove more challenging than anticipated.

-Automating the Acknowledgment of a Measure Feedback Submission
+Automating the Acknowledgement of a Measure Feedback Submission

 Stakeholders have previously shared that they are often unsure of what happens to feedback after it is submitted to NQF.
 They perceive measure feedback to go into a "black box" rather than a measure feedback loop where measure feedback is used to help inform standing committee deliberations and endorsement decisions.
-When feedback is not acknowledged, and when how feedback is used is not communicated back to those who submit measure feedback, those who submit feedback are disincentivized to provide future feedback or to continue to engage in the measure feedback loop.
-To begin to close the loop with those who submit feedback, NQF will pilot-test approaches to automatically acknowledge a measure feedback submission (goal 5).
-NQF will engage end-users to inform the content and format of the acknowledgment.
+When feedback is not acknowledged and how feedback is used is not communicated back to those who submit measure feedback, those who submit feedback are disincentivized to provide future feedback or continue to engage in the measure feedback loop.
+To begin to close the loop with those who submit feedback, NQF will pilot test approaches to automatically acknowledge a measure feedback submission (Committee goal 5).
+NQF will engage end users to inform the content and format of the acknowledgement.
 NQF will test an automated message pop-up and/or an automated email message that is sent to the individual who submitted measure feedback immediately following the successful submission of measure feedback.
-End-users will inform the key messages contained in this acknowledgment, which will likely include high-level information about next steps, such as who is responsible for responding to feedback, how responses will be communicated, and in what time frame.
-Over time, as standard approaches to address measure feedback are developed, the automated acknowledgment will evolve to include more detailed information about next steps and expectations.
+End users will inform the key messages contained in this acknowledgement, which will likely include high-level information about next steps such as who is responsible for responding to feedback, when the measure will next be reviewed by a standing committee, deadlines for feedback to be included in measure review, how responses will be communicated and in what timeframe, and the point of contact for follow-up.
+Over time, as standard approaches to address measure feedback are developed, the automated acknowledgment will evolve to include more detailed information about next steps and expectations such as what kind of feedback goes to different stakeholders and what types of feedback can and cannot be acted up under certain conditions, and why.

-To accomplish an automated acknowledgment, NQF will continue to require users to log in to submit a comment.
+To accomplish an automated acknowledgement, NQF will continue to require users to log-in to submit a comment.
 Although the login requirements can act as a barrier to submitting feedback, without validated contact information for those who have submitted the feedback, NQF would not be able to close the loop.
 Specifically, removing the login requirements would prevent NQF from meeting the goal of ensuring that those who provide feedback receive an acknowledgment and are informed about the disposition of the feedback and how it was adjudicated.
-Single sign-on to the NQF website and associated databases, however, can help to minimize the burden of logging in to provide measure feedback.
+Single-sign-on to the NQF website and associated databases, however, can help to minimize the burden of logging in to provide measure feedback.
 IT stewardship practices, including enhancing user ability to easily reset their passwords, communicating with organizations to ensure that NQF's internet protocol (IP) address is whitelisted, and automatically overriding system lockouts after three incorrect password attempts, are additional mechanisms by which NQF can minimize burden on those submitting feedback through the Measure Feedback Tool.